bugzilla/bugzilla.github.io/_posts/2018-06-06-june-6-project-meeting-new-url.md

 anonymous access available yet (but it's coming at the end of June).
 This means the old URL for watching our meetings live isn't going to work this month.
-Fortunately, public meetings on the new platform are mirrored to Youtube, so you'll be able to watch it at
+Fortunately, public meetings on the new platform are mirrored to YouTube, so you'll be able to watch it at
 <https://www.youtube.com/watch?v=A7OC8CXMGyo>

 Of course, if you want to participate instead of just watch, feel free